gallochris/cbb-docs/hugo_source/content/team-stats/02-team-offense.md

 `3P% = 3PM / 3PA * 100`

-Purdue ranked second in the country in 3P% with a 42.0% clip in the 2017-2018 season.
+Wofford ranked second in the country in 3P% with a 41.4% clip in the 2018-2019 season.

-The Boilermakers attempted 840 3-point shots and made 353 of them.
+The Terriers attempted 929 3-point shots and made 385 of them.

-`3P% = 353 / 840 * 100 = 42.0%`
+`3P% = 385 / 929 * 100 = 41.4%`

-In comparison, UTSA ranked dead last in 3P% in the 2017-2018 season, shooting 26.7% from behind the 3-point line.
+In comparison, Jackson State ranked dead last in 3P% in the 2018-2019 season, shooting 27.9% from behind the 3-point line.

 ### 2P%